 Furthermore, through its use in onsite electricity generation, CHP may reduce transmission and distribution losses that occur when distributing centrally generated power—resulting in further efficiency gains.

-- On an annual basis, these projects will prevent the emission of 14.6 million metric tons of carbon dioxide equivalent.
+- On an annual basis, these projects avoid the emission of 14.7 million metric tons of carbon dioxide equivalent.